BEACH STONES

 BEACH STONE JEWELRY

 My last post was on valuable gemstones.
 This one will be on “gems” that you can find for free on any beach!
 Quartzite beachstones are not rare and other types of semiprecious stones can be found on the beaches of the world including agates, jadeite, nephrite, jasper, chert and flint, black onyx and fossilized stones.
-Tiny bits of garnet can color the sand red on some beaches, including our beaches here on Long Island, NY.
+Tiny bits of garnet can color the sand red on some beaches, including our beaches here on Long Island, NY.red stoneinstone_2565

 So which beaches should you visit and what should you be looking for?
 Remember, each beach is very different: